Spinal cord stimulation

 Step 4. tunnel the wire

-Once the leads are in place, sedation is again given.
-The lead wire is passed under the skin from the spine to the buttock, where the generator will be implanted.
+Once the lead elecrodes are in place, the wire is passed under the skin from the spine to the buttock, where the generator will be implanted.

 Step 5. place the pulse generator